neich/json-server-plus/README.md

 #### `fileUpload`

-If this filed is true, two new endpoints are added:
+This field has to be an object.
+If it is present, a new endpoint `files` is created to upload and download binary files.
+The object must contain a filed `dest` with a relative path to an existing folder where all files will be stored.
+The object may also contain a boolean field `keepNames` if yu want the files stored with the same name they get in the multi-part body.

-`POST /images`
+`POST /files`

-It uploads a file in a multi-part body.
+It uploads a set of files in a multi-part body.
+It returns an array of filenames as stored in the server.

-`GET /images/:filename`
+`GET /files/:filename`

 If returns the file with name `filename`.